ShrinersMAC/ShrinersChildrensStandardGaitModel/README.md

 | *Left/Right MTP1*                 | Hallux           | Forefoot         | [YXZ]            | X: Extension(+)/Flexion(-)<br>Y: Varus(+)/Valgus(-)                                          |

 > [!NOTE]
-> An additional kinematic measure, supination index, is calculated using the outputs for hindfoot in/eversion(varus/valgus) and forefoot in/external rotation (ab
+> An additional kinematic measure, supination index, is calculated using the outputs for hindfoot in/eversion(varus/valgus) and forefoot in/external rotation(adduction/abduction)

 ### Biomechanical Outputs